JulieMontoya/Random_Beeb_Stuff/experimental_language/parsing.md

 the priority of the operation on top of the stack, the new operation is pushed onto the operator stack.
 (The low priority &01 of an opening bracket ensures the next operation will always be pushed onto the stack.)
-The "last instruction was USE" flag is cleared.  `str_ptr` is updated to point to the first character after the operator matched.
+The "last instruction was USE" flag is cleared.  `basic_ptr` is updated to point to the first character after the operator matched.

 ### LOW-PRIORITY OPERATION